 Here is some information about how to calculate the conversion rate for your site.

-What Is a Conversion?
+What is a Website Conversion?

-Knowing the conversion rate will also help you understand which marketing avenues are providing the highest return on investment (ROI).
-That way, you will be able to focus on these marketing avenues more in the future.
+Knowing the conversion rate will also help you understand which marketing channels provide the highest return on investment (ROI).
+That way, you can focus on these activities more in the future.

 For example, a conversion rate could be the percentage of users on your site that sign up for your email newsletter or purchase a product.
 A website or blog can have many conversion rates based on different metrics.

 What is a Lead?

-A “hot lead” is considered more ready to buy while a “cold lead” will likely need to be convinced to purchase your product or service.
-Accordingly, a hot lead or a warm lead is going to be of more value to you than the average cold lead.
-Leads relate to conversion rates because having a large number of quality leads will allow you to boost your website’s conversion rate.
+A “hot lead” is considered more ready to buy, while a “cold lead” will likely need to be convinced to purchase your product or service.
+Accordingly, a hot lead or a warm lead is going to be of more value to you than the average cold lead, at least in the short term.

 The value of a lead is how much the lead is worth to you.
-For example, if you sell exercise equipment at the average price of $400 and you manage to get a sale from a lead, then said lead will be worth about $400 to your business.
+For example, if you sell exercise equipment at the average price of £400 and you manage to get a sale from a lead, then said lead will be worth about £400 to your business.

-Therefore, for every ten leads, you can expect to make about $1,600, or the equivalent of four sales at $400 each.
+Therefore, for every ten leads, you can expect to make about £1,600, or four sales at £400 each.
 This is because you are making four out of ten sales.
-This would make the value of a single lead $160 ($1,600/10).
+This would make the value of a single lead £160 (£1,600/10).